NessInMorse/NessInMorse.github.io/_posts/2023-02-11-evolutionary_knapsack.markdown

 Since the values and the weights were always chosen randomly there was no _consistent_ result, however, oftentimes it did exceed a value of 4,000.
 Without exceeding the maximum weight of 2500!
 ![output](https://user-images.githubusercontent.com/56824499/218279636-a9d36b32-09dc-4d04-ae39-5ebf60b886ef.svg)

+A surprising thing to see is that the weight sometimes drops, even when the fitness goes up.
+Such as in generation ~185 and 390.

 # Performance
 I wanted it to be fast, and I believe I have succeeded.